-6.2.4 Entitlement reports
+6.2.3 Available entitlement reports

 SQL S ecure Reports General Entitlement Vulnerability Comparison 07 Suspect Windows Accounts Show all the unresolved Windows Accounts that have Server Logins.
-F Server Logins and User Mappings Show all Server Logins and associated Database User Mappings for each SQL Server and Azure SQL Database instance being audited.
-User Permissions Show permissions for a user across all servers.
+Server Logins and User Mappings Show all Server Logins and associated Database User Mappings for each SQL Server and Azure SQL Database instance being audited. i User Permissions Show permissions for a user across all servers.
 All User Permissions Show all objects with permissions in databases for all servers.
-Server Roles Show all direct members of Server Roles on all SQL Server and Azure SQL Database instances.
-Database Roles Show all direct members of Database Roles on all SQL Server and Azure SQL Database instances.
-Suspect SQL Logins Show all SQL Server and Azure SQL Database logins that do not have pemissions.
+8 Server Roles Show all direct members of Server Roles on all SQL Server and Azure SQL Database instances.
+3 Database Roles Show all direct members of Database Roles on all SQL Server and Azure SQL Database instances.
+3 Suspect SQL Logins Show all SQL Server and Azure SQL Database logins that do not have permissions.